ajs-voices/once-upon-a-dream/scenes/024-treasure-map.md

 "When I got a new tattoo I let the artist choose the location and add in one peice of scenery - whatever they wanted to embellish the treasure map feel of it that they added.
 It's a bit of a mess but it tells a story."

 Zane traced his way through my childhood and teenage years.
 There weren't many events I wanted to remember.
 There was a little stylized ballroom dancing couple, a fist representing the martial arts my parents made me learn so when I did get bullied I could stand up for my self, that one represented the first time I had to punch a kid in the face.
 I told Zane, "I started it.
-He called Baboo a fag and I took offense to it.
+He called Babbo a fag and I took offense to it.
 It's one thing to call me names but you don't call the most loving man in the world names."

 There were a few others from my childhood but Zane moved along to all the major cities of my European tour before college.
 "That's Big Ben, I got in London.
 All the rest are from that trip.
 Each one I got in those cities.
 Paris, Madrid, Barcelona, Rome, Vienna, Prague, Berlin, and Amsterdamn and circled back to London.
 When I graduate from school I'll get another one brancing off London."